vimalloc/flask-jwt-extended/docs/blocklist_and_token_revoking.rst

 Blocklist and Token Revoking
 ============================

+NOTE: THIS DOCUMENTATION HAS NOT YET BEEN UPDATED

 This extension supports optional token revoking out of the box.
 This will allow you to revoke a specific token so that it can no longer access your endpoints.